provoke-vagueness/reststore/README.rst

          options
              --password=
                  Define a password for unzipping the zip file.
+             --flush=1000
+                 Number of files to read into memory before flushing it through to the reststore.

      list [OPTIONS FILE-OPTIONS]
          list out hexdigests found in the reststore.